-To qualify for consideration under the WHLDC Grant-Making Program, the applicant must be a not-for-profit entity in good standing as an Internal Revenue Service 501(c)(3) tax-exempt organization.
+To qualify for consideration under the WHDC Grant-Making Program, the applicant must be a not-for-profit entity in good standing as an Internal Revenue Service 501(c)(3) tax-exempt organization.
 An IRS determination letter is required and a copy must be included with the grant application.
 To qualify for funding consideration, the organization must meet the following criteria:

-- The project must be directed toward fulfilling one of the WHLDC Community-Need Categories.
+- The project must be directed toward fulfilling one of the WHDC Community-Need Categories.